nikitavoloboev/data/looking-back/2020/2020-august.md

 Netherlands I think is actually one of the nicest places on Earth in this regard but that seems to be [changing](https://www.reddit.com/r/researchchemicals/comments/ietad5/must_have_chems_before_netherlands_rc_ban/) 😿

 Hopefully I'll get the ability to drive the change with regards to this.
 Alongside proper animal rights, renewable energy & proper education and medicine rights for all.
 Future is way too unevenly distributed.

+Oh and [Hive](https://www.reddit.com/r/TheeHive/) too.
+Doing synthesis is incredibly insightful and fun.
+Want to explore it when I get time & some equipment.
+There should be more [Shulgins](https://en.wikipedia.org/wiki/Alexander_Shulgin) in the world.